intermedi8/IM8-qTranslate-WooCommerce/readme.txt

 == Changelog ==

+= 1.5.1 =
+* fixed fatal error for PHP version older than 5.3 (thanks to _3Lancer_ for reporting the error as well as providing the bugfix)

 = 1.5 =
 * split plugin into several files
 * removed static functions and properties (except for uninstall, of course)